Fighter Jet Intercepts Small Plane Flying Over NYC After Biden's UN Speech

 Others were eager to find out what was going on.

-Why are fighter jets circling #Harlem #NYC right now?READ MORE: Coroner Confirms Remains Found Are Gabby Petito's, Says Manner Of Death Is A Homicide As Search Resumes For Brian Laundrie
+Why are fighter jets circling #Harlem #NYC right now?READ MORE: Brian Laundrie: Who Is Gabby Petito's Fiancé, And What Do We Know About Him?

 — Erin E. Burke (@Erin_E_Burke) September 21, 2021

-Note: .Editor’s note: This story first appeared on Sept.
-21, 2021.